Berlin Hearing (online)

 We invite you to be part of an active audience that will be the Airspace Tribunal’s judges, challenging the traditional state-centric view of how international law is usually created.
 At the end of the proceedings, members of the audience will be able to vote for or against recognizing the proposed human right.

-Organised by Kitty Austin, Human Rights Lawyer and Researcher, ECCHR
+Organised with Kitty Austin, Human Rights Lawyer and Researcher, ECCHR